This is Treason

 Unions benefit directly: more people mean more construction jobs, potential growth in membership, and sustained work in their sectors - including large-scale projects where opportunities for influence (and allegations of misconduct) have surfaced in recent scandals.

 The main donors to the ALP - trade unions, business entities, and industry groups - all stand to gain from policies that drive population growth and infrastructure spending.
-This creates a clear conflict: policies appear shaped more by donor benefits than by the long-term interests of ordinary Australians facing higher costs, lower affordability, and strained services.
+This creates a clear conflict: policies appear shaped more by donor benefits than by the long-term interests of ordinary Australians facing higher costs, lower real wages, and strained services.